Saucony Zealot ISO Fully Reviewed for Quality Review Facts

 Zealot distinctively features the ISOFIT system that Saucony uses on their Triumph, Hurricane

-and breathable mesh.
 Given the aforementioned wider mesh coverage in the forefoot, these Saucony shoes are a decent option for runners in hot climates.
-However, some ventilation is lost with the addition of the lace protective padding which limits the full mesh coverage.
+However, some ventilation is lost with the addition of the lace protective padding, which limits the full mesh coverage.

 for runners with narrow feet, especially sprinters because they will notice the lack of tightness near the forefoot and feel clunky running in these shoes.
 The best method of evaluating the fit for yourself is to pick up the pace and take advantage of that extra cushioning.
 For the casual runner, however, a 4mm heel-to-toe offset and secure padding will deliver a natural experience.